Assessing the Business Process Modeling Competences of Large Language Models: Experiment settings

 \subsection{Data Description}

-In order to obtain dependable results, a high-quality dataset is required.
-Further, since the semantic quality dimension requires having a ground truth BPMN model for comparison, pairs of textual descriptions and BPMN process models are required.
-The ground truth BPMN model must be of high quality, but more importantly, capture all semantic aspects of the process given by the textual description.
+To obtain reliable results, a high-quality dataset is required.
+Further, since the semantic quality dimension requires a ground truth BPMN model for comparison, pairs of textual descriptions and BPMN process models are needed.
+The ground truth BPMN model must be of high quality and, more importantly, capture all the semantic aspects of the process as defined by the textual description.
 Therefore, we manually searched for high-quality text-BPMN pairs in publicly available datasets.

-\autoref{tab:datasets} lists the five datasets found, with the number of textual descriptions and corresponding BPMN models per description.
-Each dataset is created by an expert, ensuring that the textual description and the corresponding ground truth BPMN models are of high quality.
+\autoref{tab:datasets} lists the four datasets found, with the number of textual descriptions and corresponding BPMN models per description.
+Each dataset is created by an expert, ensuring that the textual descriptions and the corresponding ground truth BPMN models are of high quality.

-In total, 105 text-BPMN pairs have been built, each being one sample.
+In total, 105 text-BPMN model pairs have been built, each constituting a single sample.
 Each sample has been verified manually for high quality.
 From the BPMN models in \cite{mangler_textual_2023}, which have a quality ranking from 1 to 5, only those with the highest quality ranking were chosen.